kyleeschen1/projector/README.md

 To make the language more accessible, I am trying to create a programn that will allow teachers to easily animate Lisp evaluation, so students can see how the abstract syntax trees unfurl, contract, and self-modify in real time.

 My goal is to do an animated YouTube walkthrough of SICP - just one ignoramous enlightening others, but with excellent graphics.
 This current version is limited (with known issues laid out in src/projector/ast.clj), and more about programming principles than Clojure specifically (hence the unsavory use of "cons" below).
 However, I do think that it can serve as a good MVP.

-Here's how it works:
+## Demo

 You define functions to animate in the animation file of the directory.
 Right now, the interpreter can parse only single-arity functions.